EnterpriseDB/barman/README.rst

 Barman, Backup and Recovery Manager for PostgreSQL
 ==================================================

+This is the new (starting with version 2.13) home of Barman.
+It replaces the legacy sourceforge repository.

 Barman (Backup and Recovery Manager) is an open-source administration tool for disaster recovery of PostgreSQL servers written in Python.
 It allows your organisation to perform remote backups of multiple servers